About Academic Freedoms

 Whenever dishonesty occurs, the instructor will take appropriate action and file an “Academic Dishonesty Incident Report” detailing the infraction and the action taken.
-The report will be filed in the Academic Affairs Office, per Executive Order 1098 with the Office of Student Conduct, Rights and Responsibilities, and the student will receive a copy.
+The report will be filed in the Academic Affairs Office, per Executive Order 1098 (revised March 29, 2019) with the Office of Student Conduct, Rights and Responsibilities, and the student will receive a copy.
 The report will remain on file with the Academic Affairs Office for five years or until the student graduates, whichever comes first.

 Depending on the circumstances, the student may:

 - (a) be warned;

 - (b) be required to resubmit work or retake an exam under specified conditions and with a possible grade penalty;